Thursday, 05 Dec 2013

 In addition, a commercial organisation carrying on a business in the UK can be liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
 In this case it does not matter whether the acts or omissions which form part of the offence take place in the UK or elsewhere.

 Until 2010, Kazakhstan was largely unaffected by terrorism.
-However, last year saw a number of incidents which caused internal concern.
+However, the last few years have seen a number of incidents which have prompted a strong government response.

 Businessman reading newspaper